jakobniinja/trip-tdd/README.md

 # trip-tdd

-##Lessons
+## Lessons

 on build failure alt + 0

-when using quickstart archetype keep the app.java
+when using quickstart archetype keep the App.java